 Who can take Tradjenta?

-Who can not take Tradjenta?
+Who should not take Tradjenta?

+Tradjenta is not for people with type 1 diabetes or for people with diabetic ketoacidosis (increased ketones in the blood or urine).
+It should be used with caution in people who are at high risk for pancreatitis.
 Do not take Tradjenta if you are allergic to linagliptin or any of the ingredients in Tradjenta.
 Symptoms of a serious allergic reaction to Tradjenta are rash, raised red patches on your skin (hives), swelling of your face, lips, and throat that may cause difficulty breathing or swallowing.
 If you have any symptoms of a serious allergic reaction, stop taking Tradjenta and call your doctor right away.

 What dosage can I take and how should I take it?

-The initial dosage is 5 mg and is taken orally, in tablet form.
+The initial dosage is 5 mg and is taken once daily with or without food.

-What are the side effects?
+What are the common side effects?

-Reviewed by James Bennett 5/13
+Reviewed by James Bennett 5/14